 The School District places no limit on the amount it may invest in any one issuer.
-More than 5 percent of the School District's investments are in Fannie Mae notes; these investments are 12 percent of the School District's total investments.
+Any investment over 5 percent of total investments is a concentration.
+The School District does not have any investments subject to concentration of credit risk.